StreetCodeAcademy/programming-fundamentals/processing-sodoku-exercise/README.md

 That the solveBoard function won't be called and displayed until you click.
 Just to make sure you don't solve the solution then wonder why nothing's showing up ;)

-Anyways, good luck!

 ## Tips

 ### Psuedocode it out!

-This is a complicated problem that has a solution that is not the most straightforward.
+This is a complicated problem with a solution that is not the most straightforward.
 Once you're familiar with the code, take a step back and write out on paper the steps that you think your solution should take before starting to type out the code.

 ### Be careful of passing by reference

 One you're implementing your recursive solution, you will probably have to pass around some data in the form of 2D arrays and/or lists.
-Remember that in Java **objects are passed by reference**, meaning that if I pass a variable that stores something like a 2D array or a list into a function as a parameter, it will be the same 2D array or list being used in the place I passed it from.
+Remember that in Java **objects are passed by reference**, meaning that if I pass a variable that stores something like a 2D array or a list into a function as a parameter, any modifications that I make to it in that function will also exist for the variable in the place I passed it from. *In both functions, the code will be modifying the same object*.
 This can get especially hairy when you're using recursion.

 Just to illustrate this, if I had the following code: